Theocrat/json-maker/README.md

 Phase II:
 --------
+  [ ] Implement a method to rearrange array members (preferably drag-and-drop list?)
   [X] Introductory help to new user - should be on overlaying div that can be removed [X] Help button which shows the introductory help to the user again [X] Graph so generated can be exported, and then imported - by exporting or importing a field in `localStorage` etc.